yufeizhao/yufeizhao.github.io/pm/index.md

 * Must be typed in LaTeX and submitted as PDF on Gradescope (accessed from Canvas).
 * Due time: **11:59pm of each due date** (except for PS 6, which is due at 9 PM).
 All times refer to US Eastern time
 * Begin each solution on a new page
+* Each box on the left-margin of the problem set PDF indicates a single problem worth 10 points

 _Late policy_
 * **Penalty.** Late submissions will be penalized by 20% per each late day (24-hour increments, without fractional accounting).